C. K. Nandan: Umpiring career

 Nandan made his Ranji Trophy debut as an umpire during the 1999–2000 season, umpiring two matches between Haryana and Jammu and Kashmir (one in the main tournament, and one in the one-day equivalent).
-In December 2003, he umpired a women's One Day International (ODI) between India and New Zealand, which was his maiden ODI Beginning from the 2011–12 season, when the West Indies toured, Nandan has occasionally been a reserve umpire for India's home ODI series, and on one occasion for a home Test, when England toured during the 2012–13 season.
+In December 2003, he umpired a women's One Day International (ODI) between India and New Zealand, which was his maiden ODI.
+Beginning from the 2011–12 season, when the West Indies toured, Nandan has occasionally been a reserve umpire for India's home ODI series, and on one occasion for a home Test, when England toured during the 2012–13 season.
 At the 2014 Asia Cup in Bangladesh, he was the third umpire for four matches (including the final between Pakistan and Sri Lanka), his first series outside of India.
-Nandan made his IPL umpiring debut during the tournament's 2013 edition, and has since also umpired in the 2014 and 2015 tournaments, as well as the 2014 Champions League.
+Nandan made his IPL umpiring debut during the tournament's 2013 edition, and has since also umpired in the 2014 and 2015 editions of the tournament, as well as the 2014 Champions League.
 He was the fourth umpire for both the 2014 and 2015 IPL finals.
 He stood in his first Twenty20 International match on 5 October 2015, in the game between India and South Africa.
 He stood in his first One Day International match on 29 October 2016, in the game between India and New Zealand.

 In January 2018, he was named as one of the seventeen on-field umpires for the 2018 Under-19 Cricket World Cup.
 He was eventually removed from the ICC International Panel for poor performance.